ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Introduction.rst

 Bug Reports
 -------------

-If users (especially new users) believe they have identified a bug in the system, it is recommended that they first ask about the problem in :srw:`GitHub Discussions <discussions/categories/q-a>`, since many "bugs" do not require a code change/fix --- instead, the user may be unfamiliar with the system and/or may have misunderstood some component of the system or the instructions, which is causing the problem.
-Asking for assistance in a :srw:`GitHub Discussion <discussions/categories/q-a>` post can help clarify whether there is a simple adjustment to fix the problem or whether there is a genuine bug in the code.
-Users are also encouraged to search :srw:`open issues <issues>` to see if their bug has already been identified.
-If there is a genuine bug, and there is no open issue to address it, users can report the bug by filing a :srw:`GitHub Issue <issues/new/choose>`.
+If users (especially new users) believe they have identified a bug in the system, it is recommended that they first ask about the problem in :srw-repo:`GitHub Discussions <discussions/categories/q-a>`, since many "bugs" do not require a code change/fix --- instead, the user may be unfamiliar with the system and/or may have misunderstood some component of the system or the instructions, which is causing the problem.
+Asking for assistance in a :srw-repo:`GitHub Discussion <discussions/categories/q-a>` post can help clarify whether there is a simple adjustment to fix the problem or whether there is a genuine bug in the code.
+Users are also encouraged to search :srw-repo:`open issues <issues>` to see if their bug has already been identified.
+If there is a genuine bug, and there is no open issue to address it, users can report the bug by filing a :srw-repo:`GitHub Issue <issues/new/choose>`.

 Feature Requests and Enhancements
 -----------------------------------